Direct reconstruction of the Reionization history from 21cm 2D Power Spectra: Results

 To illustrate how we reconstruct the full EoR history from our inferred posterior, we take the 15-dimensional joint posterior obtained by \texttt{EoRFlow} and marginalize it to estimate the neutral fraction $x_\mathrm{HI}(z_i)$ individually at each redshift slice $z_i$.
 From each marginalized posterior, we derive the mean and quantify the uncertainty through its 2$\sigma$ interval.
 These estimates can then be compared directly to the true values, as visualized in the scatter plots presented in Appendix~\ref{sec:A} and by the fiducial EoR history in Figure~\ref{fig:inferred_timelines}.

 Figure~\ref{fig:inferred_timelines} showcases the reconstructed neutral fraction as a function of redshift for four distinct EoR scenarios, ranging from late to early reionization.
-The inferred $x_\mathrm{HI}$ values at each redshift are plotted along with their corresponding 2$\sigma$ uncertainty intervals as shaded contours, with blue and red lines again representing the noiseless simulations and the mock data with realistic noise, respectively.
+The inferred $x_\mathrm{HI}$ values at each redshift are plotted along with their corresponding 2$\sigma$ uncertainty intervals as shaded contours, with grey, red and blue lines again representing the noiseless simulations and the mock data with either AA4 opt or AA$^*$ mod noise, respectively.
 Fiducial $x_\mathrm{HI}$ values per bin $z_i$ are shown by black connected dots.

 Overall, we find consistently accurate inference and reconstruction of EoR histories across the full range of tested reionization scenarios.
 Particularly noteworthy is the performance on less probable scenarios (see Figure~\ref{fig:dataset}), such as the late reionization example shown in the upper-left panel, where we observe appropriately larger uncertainty intervals.
 This demonstrates that \texttt{EoRFlow} successfully captures the increased uncertainty associated with EoR models that occur less frequently in our sample due to their sampling from astrophysical parameters, without any bias towards the more typical reionization histories in the training data.